 Maria’s research looks at health financing and human resources for health issues (including purchasing arrangement, performance-based financing schemes, health workers’ remuneration and incentives), with a focus on fragile and conflict-affected settings.
 She is particularly interested in the political economy dynamics that define the design, implementation and adaptation of health financing and HRH policies in fragile contexts.
 She is currently leading NIHR-funded research focusing on the political economy of universal health coverage in francophone Africa.

 Prior to working in academia, Maria provided technical advice to the Ministry of Health of Burundi, through the Overseas Development Institute Fellowship and then as consultant in numerous countries including DR Congo, Cote d’Ivoire, Rwanda, Chad, Benin, Laos, Comoros and Botswana.

 Contact Maria on via the IGHD website.

-Contact Karin on via the IGHD website.
+Contact Giulia on via the IGHD website.

 Vladimir’s professional experience spans work with the OSCE, UNDP, a number of international NGOs, civil society and academia.
 In addition to work in Serbia, Kosovo and the wider Balkan region, it also includes posts in Afghanistan and Georgia.
 Combining research and Monitoring, Evaluation & Learning skills with practical experience of hands-on capacity development and project management, he has worked on issues affecting minorities and marginalised groups, implementation of human rights standards in government and public services, arms control and security sector reform, with a cross-cutting focus on institutional change and transformation.